violaaliwarga/Bike-Share-Analysis/README.md

 ### 3.1.
 Tools

-This analysis utilizes Python for data processing, specifically to combine the 52 .csv files into a single .csv file.
-Python is also employed for data cleaning and manipulation to ensure the dataset is prepared and ready for analysis.
+For this analysis, I used Python 3 in Jupyter Notebook to process the data, including combining 52 separate .csv files into one comprehensive dataset.
+Python was also essential for cleaning and preparing the data for further analysis.
+I then utilized PostgreSQL to perform further analysis according to my project objectives.
+Finally, I will use Tableau Public to visualize and present my findings.

 ### 3.2.
 Combining Multiple .csv Files